sudheerj/javascript-interview-questions/README.md

      Object.is([], []); // false
      ```

-     Two values are the same if one of the following holds:
+     Two values are considered identical if one of the following holds:

      1. both undefined
      2. both null